 Welcome to the Pace Team webpage.
-As a benefit to the marathon and half marathon runners in the Christie Clinic Illinois Marathon, the Pace Team will be there for you.
-We will be offering pace groups led by experienced pacers for a wide variety of times, including many of the Boston qualifying standards.
-We hope you will find this support useful as you strive to achieve your marathon or half marathon goals.
+As a benefit to the marathon and half marathon runners in the Christie Clinic Illinois Race Weekend, the Pace Team will be there for you.
+We will be offering pace groups led by experienced pacers for a wide variety of times.
+We hope you will find this support useful as you strive to achieve your half marathon goals.

 One of the biggest mistakes that runners make is starting out too fast and then hitting the wall in the later portions of the race.
 The pace team will run at an even pace per mile.
 If the pace feels too slow in the beginning of the race that’s normal.
 Just stay with the group and ask the pace leader about an appropriate strategy for the second half.
 If you find the pace too fast in the early miles, then slow down and drop back from the team so you’ll be able to finish the race.

 The Pace Team promises to provide fun and excitement for both first time, and experienced runners looking to reach their running goals — whether that’s a personal best, or just getting across the finish line.
 Below are the answers to a few common questions about the Pace Team.

 All of our Pacers were chosen because of their years of running many marathons around the country but most importantly their extensive marathon pacing experience.
 Our Pacers are dynamic and personable, and know from past experience exactly what it takes to help you have a great marathon experience.